Palash90/site-assets/target/blogs/smoking/health.md

-# Business Proposal for AI-Powered Chronic Disease Management Tool
+# AI-Powered Chronic Disease Management Tool

 ## Executive Summary

-- **Project Title**: AI-Powered Chronic Disease Management Tool
 - **Objective**: To develop an innovative, AI-powered digital health platform aimed at improving chronic disease management by providing personalized health recommendations, real-time symptom monitoring, medication adherence support, and telemedicine features.
 This platform will cater to patients with chronic conditions like diabetes, hypertension, cardiovascular diseases, and more, while also supporting healthcare providers with enhanced data and insights.
 - **Target Market**:
   - **End Users (Patients)**: Individuals with chronic diseases (diabetes, heart disease, hypertension, etc.) seeking a personalized, easy-to-use health management tool.